eric612/MobileNet-YOLO/README.md

 # MobileNet-YOLO Caffe

+This project also support ssd framework , and here lists the difference from ssd caffe

+* Multi-scale training , you can select input resoluton when inference
+* Modified from last update caffe (2018)
+* Support multi-task model (currently support segmentation)

 ## MobileNet-YOLO

 A caffe implementation of MobileNet-YOLO detection network , first train on COCO trainval35k then fine-tune on 07+12 , test on VOC2007